AliAlSudani0/ds-sleep-classifier/README.md

 Assign issues to milestones, give it assignees (people who will work on the task).
 ![alt text](./images/tasks_to_mileston.png)

+### Optional: Add workflows

+Workflows can help you keep your kanban board automatically on track.

+Select the project created in the steps above.

+Click on the 3 dots to the far right of the board (...)

+Select workflow as the first option.

+Activate the ones you feel necessary to your project

+Go back to your project repository (fraud detection))

 ## Requirements and Environment